abasituk/Shelly-Automated-Agile-Octopus/README.md

 ## Function
 - Calculates the cheapest period of electricity prices per day.
-- Switches on a Shelly relay with the cloud during the cheapest period, then switches it off outside of that period.
+- Switches on a Shelly relay through the cloud during the cheapest period, then switches it off outside of that period.
 - Hosts a webpage which runs on the local network to display Agile Octopus' half-hourly prices and control the system.

 # Hardware List